• Sat. Apr 4th, 2026

 A WAVE OF CHANGE

 A NEW ERA: On the morning of July 22nd 1878, the HMS Himalaya took on a significant role in the Eastern Mediterranean.
-Several British dignitaries, along with Sir Garnet Wolseley, arrived in the port of Larnaca.
-Sir Garnet Wolseley, along with his new British Colonial administration, were tasked with establishing a new functioning government on the island as per the Treaty of Berlin.
+Several British dignitaries, along with the new governor of Cyprus, Sir Garnet Wolseley, arrived in the port of Larnaca.
+Sir Garnet Wolseley, along with his British Colonial administration, were tasked with establishing a new functioning government on the island as per the Treaty of Berlin.
 Their journey on the HMS Himalaya was described as a calm and pleasant voyage.
 Things did not start well, however, and the new British governor of Cyprus was not impressed with what he found at Larnaca.
 He later went on to describe it as a filthy pest house of dirt and fever.

 A STRATEGIC & MILITARY BASE: The Treaty of Berlin gave the Ottomans British assurances that they would help repel any further Russian expansion in the region.
 As a result, the British would go on to use Cyprus as a strategic naval and military base.
 The island also later became instrumental in protecting British interests in the Suez Canal.

-AN ESSENTIAL A TROOP SHIP: The steam cruiser went on to serve as a troop ship for the British Navy.
-Serving for four decades, it supported operations during the ‘Second Opium War’ and carried troops all over the British Empire of the time.
+Originally built for the Peninsular and Oriental Steam Navigation Company, the HMS Himalaya was a 3,438 gross register ton iron steam crew passenger ship.
+The Shanghai-class cruiser then became a steam cruiser for the British Royal Navy after they purchased the vessel in 1854.
+It went on to serve as a troop ship for the British Navy for four decades.
+The vessel supported operations during the ‘Second Opium War’ and carried troops all over the British Empire of the time.
 This included India, South Africa, the Gold Coast, and North America.

 Copyright infringement!